meeshkan/hmt/docs/MOCK.md

 $ meeshkan mock spec/dir/or/file
 ```

+> Note: The `--specs-dir` flag is telling Meeshkan to search for our OpenAPI spec inside the `specs` directory.

-And then, in another terminal window, type:
+Keep this running.
+Then, in another terminal window, type:

 ```bash
 $ curl http://localhost:8000/https://my.api.com/foo
 ```

-Assuming that the directory `spec_dir/` contains an OpenAPI spec with the server `https://my.api.com`, it will return a mock of the resource `GET /foo`.
+Assuming that the directory `specs` contains an OpenAPI spec with the server `https://my.api.com`, this will return a mock of the resource `GET /foo`.

 More options for the `meeshkan mock` command an be seen by running `meeshkan mock --help`.